St. Vincent’s Center for Children with Disabilities in Haiti

 How does St. Vincent's receive funding?
 From what sources?

-St. Vincent's Center is a 501(c)(3), or tax-exempt, institution under a ruling of the Internal Revenue Service of the United States.
-Our funding comes largely from individuals and churches.
-We also receive in-kind assistance from the Government of Haiti, which provides daily bus transportation for our students, Food for The Poor, and the Bureau of Nutrition and Development which provides the hot mid-day meal for students and staff.
-All Trustee travel to Haiti is self-funded.
+The majority of our funding comes from the Children's Medical Mission of Haiti - a 501(c)(3), or tax-exempt, institution under a ruling of the Internal Revenue Service of the United States - that is supported by individuals and institutions throughout North America.
+We also receive in-kind assistance from the Government of Haiti, Food for The Poor, and the Bureau of Nutrition and Development.

 Of each dollar contributed, how much goes directly to St. Vincent's?